exercism/python/exercises/practice/spiral-matrix/.docs/instructions.md

 # Instructions

-Given the size, return a square matrix of numbers in spiral order.
+Your task is to return a square matrix of a given size.

 The matrix should be filled with natural numbers, starting from 1 in the top-left corner, increasing in an inward, clockwise spiral order, like these examples: